 Batuu?
 But that is…

-It starts with the Sims smartphone: Nobody starts simply in the universe, everything begins with the eponymous “Journey to Batuu”, which you select exactly as if you were driving into the virtual neighborhood.
+It all starts with the Sims smartphone: Nobody starts in the universe, everything begins with the eponymous "Journey to Batuu", which you select exactly as if you were driving into the virtual neighborhood.
 Batuu?
-That's ... exactly, the new Star Wars game world in the Disney theme park Star Wars: Galaxy's Edge in Walt Disney World.
-What Electronic Arts is offering with the new content package is therefore a license adaptation across several levels.
-The trick is as simple as it is ingenious: To a certain extent, fans can expect a completely unknown world - and because that is the case, expectations can be set low.
+That's... right, the new Star Wars game world at Disney's Star Wars: Galaxy's Edge theme park at Walt Disney World.
+What Electronic Arts offers with the new content package is therefore a license adaptation across several levels.
+The trick is as simple as it is ingenious: To a certain extent, fans can expect a completely unknown world – and because that is the case, expectations can be kept low.

 You don't have to have played The Sims 4 beforehand.
 Anyone who first became aware of Electronic Arts' Life-Sim through the intergalactic update can celebrate its premiere with the Star Wars part.
 The typical Sims concept is retained: players slip into the role of a virtual alter ego and now presumably re-enact everyday life of which you can hardly see anything in the Star Wars films.
 The trip to Batuu offers a glimpse behind the scenes of the epic events and answers a central question that many fans have probably already asked: What do heroes do when they are not about to save the galaxy?